arduino/help-center-content/content/Hardware Support/Generic/Connect-to-Enterprise-Wi-Fi-on-Arduino-Linux-boards-using-NetworkManager.md

 ---
-title: "Portenta X8 – Connect to Enterprise Wi‑Fi using NetworkManager"
+title: "Connect to Enterprise Wi-Fi on Arduino Linux boards using NetworkManager"
 ---

-This article explains how to manually connect an Arduino Portenta X8 to a Wi‑Fi network using NetworkManager from the command line using nmcli.
-The focus is on Enterprise (802.1X) Wi‑Fi networks, which are commonly used in corporate or institutional environments.
+This article explains how to manually connect an Arduino board running Linux (such as the Portenta X8 or Arduino UNO Q) to a Wi-Fi network using NetworkManager from the command line with nmcli.
+The focus is on Enterprise (802.1X) Wi-Fi networks, which are commonly used in corporate or institutional environments.

-For simpler WPA/WPA2‑PSK networks, refer to the [Portenta X8 User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual/#manage-your-network-via-cli).
+For simpler WPA/WPA2-PSK networks, refer to your board's documentation, such as the [Portenta X8 User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual/#manage-your-network-via-cli).

 ## Requirements

-- Arduino Portenta X8
+- An Arduino board running a Linux-based operating system (such as the Portenta X8 or Arduino UNO Q)
-- Shell access to the device (ADB shell or Web Shell)
+- Shell access to the device (via ADB, SSH, or Web Shell)
-- A Wi‑Fi interface available (typically wlan0)
+- A Wi-Fi interface available (typically wlan0)
-- Enterprise Wi‑Fi credentials (SSID, username, password, and authentication method)
+- Enterprise Wi-Fi credentials (SSID, username, password, and authentication method)

-## Check Wi‑Fi Status and Available Networks
+## Check Wi-Fi Status and Available Networks

-Before configuring a connection, verify that Wi‑Fi is enabled and list available access points:
+Before configuring a connection, verify that Wi-Fi is enabled and list available access points:

     nmcli radio wifi on
     nmcli device wifi rescan